VxWorks: Hardware support

-VxWorks has been ported to a number of platforms and now runs on practically any modern CPU that is used in the embedded market.
+VxWorks has been ported to a number of platforms.
 This includes the Intel x86 family (including the Intel Quark SoC), MIPS, PowerPC (and BAE RAD), Freescale ColdFire, Intel i960, SPARC, Fujitsu FR-V, SH-4 and the closely related family of ARM, StrongARM and xScale CPUs.
 VxWorks provides a standard board support package (BSP) interface between all its supported hardware and the OS.
 Wind River's BSP developer kit provides a common application programming interface (API) and a stable environment for real-time operating system development.
 VxWorks is supported by popular SSL/TLS libraries such as wolfSSL.

 Development environment

 As is common in embedded system development, cross-compiling is used with VxWorks.
 Development is done on a "host" system where an integrated development environment (IDE), including the editor, compiler toolchain, debugger, and emulator can be used.
 Software is then compiled to run on the "target" system.
 This allows the developer to work with powerful development tools while targeting more limited hardware.
 VxWorks uses the following host environments and target hardware architectures: